krzysztof-gronski/todolist-react/README.md

 ## Description
 A handy list used to save scheduled tasks.
 Allows you to add, delete and mark tasks as completed.
+Additional options allow you to search for tasks by query and display subpages with details of the selected task.

 ## Contents
 - Tasks list with input field